FY2021 Annual Report

 4.3 Invited seminars and talks

-- Tani, J. Exploring minds using predictive coding and active inference frameworks.
-1st SMILES workshop 2020 (Online), November 2, 2020.
+- Invited talk, Tani, J. Exploring robotic minds using predictive coding and active inference frameworks.
+Cognitive Informatics at Université du Québec à Montréal (Online), April 1, 2021.

 5. Intellectual Property Rights and Other Specific Achievements